tobsfit/tobsfit/README.md

-### Hi, I'm Tobi 👋
+### Hi, my name is Tobi 👋

 ### I'm a Developer, Athlete and Nerd!

-- 🚀 I’m currently learning THREE.js, GLSL and Cypress.
+- 🚀 I’m currently learning docker.
 - 🎎 I’m looking to collaborate with other developers.
-- 🏋 2020 Goals: Try out more tools and new techniques.
+- 🏋 2021 Goals: Learn new techniques and technologies.
-- 🍋 Fun fact: I love carrot juice.
+- 🥕 Fun fact: I love carrot juice.

 ### Connect with me: